animatedmax/spring-data-geode/src/main/markdown/index.md

 Another goal when designing the annotation-based configuration model was to preserve type safety in the annotation attributes.
-For example, if the configuration attribute could be expressed as an `int` (such as a port number), then the attribute’s type should be an `int`.
+For example, if the configuration attribute could be expressed as an `int` (such as a port number), then the attribute's type should be an `int`.

 </div>